nevillew/zportal-back/build.md

 # Backend Build Steps & TODOs

 This document outlines the remaining implementation steps and identified TODOs for the backend, based on `plan.md` (v3.3) and the current codebase.
+Items marked as complete were previously tracked in `done.md`.

 ## Core Mechanisms & Setup